Physics-50/Module-1/docs/week1-prelab.md

 You have probably studied _resonant_ standing waves, in which the component traveling waves are caused by a single incoming wave reflecting off boundaries at ends of a string or pipe.
 In that case the geometry of the violin string or organ pipe dictates that only certain wavelengths (and therefore frequencies) will produce significant sound.
 By contrast, our acoustic levitator employs _non-resonant_ standing waves; the two traveling waves come from two sets of speakers pointed in opposite directions and continually pushing air back and forth to produce sound.
 The allowed frequencies are limited only by the electromechanical response of the speakers to the signal we use to drive them.

 Finally, how do our standing waves of sound trap and levitate solid particles?
-Certainly air can push or pull solid objects -- just think of dust in a vacuuum cleaner or a beach umbrella in the wind.
-The forces in the acoustic levitator are more complicated, since the pressure and air movement in any given spot is oscillating back and forth many times a second.
+Certainly air can push or pull solid objects -- just think of dust in a vacuum cleaner or a beach umbrella in the wind.
+The forces in the acoustic levitator are more complicated, since the pressure and air movement in any given spot are oscillating back and forth many times a second.
 You might imagine that solid objects would simply be tugged back and forth in time with the wave instead of being stably trapped.
-However, because the standing waves oscillate much too fast for macro-sized objects to follow the cycles of push and pull, the objects instead end up experiencing an effective force propotional to the time average of the square of the pressure.
+However, because the standing waves oscillate much too fast for macro-sized objects to follow the cycles of push and pull, the objects instead end up experiencing an effective force proportional to the time average of the square of the pressure.
 You can read up on the theory of this acoustic radiation pressure if you like (see Gorkov, 1961 and Marzo et al., 2017), but you do not need to understand the details for this lab.
 You should simply know that **beads end up trapped stably at pressure nodes of the standing wave**.

 #### References